ruchit-parikh/php-mailer/README.md

 - If needed more scale, we can separate out our worker on separate micro service and serve it there.
 Now as it's same as another app server, we can then increase number of workers that will serve the request, horizontally when needed by using more machines/containers and load balancers to route requests triggered by `post` endpoints

 #### What are the challenges that appears
 Main concern here is about writing duplicate subscribers, as we are queueing the request, there can be chances that we have multiple requests triggered before data is written actually by our queue on database as it wont exist at the time of search and we will queue its request for write.
-We already have **unique** constraint added which wont allow duplicate entries so our ask will failed eventually.
+We already have **unique** constraint added which wont allow duplicate entries so our task will failed eventually.
 We may need proper monitoring and logging to check, retry and handle failed queues as well.

 So at the end, by using load balancer, we will scale number of request that can be served, with indexed cache we will support high read throughput and with queue we will support high write throughput -> Super fast application ^_^